 With our eye on the big ‘global’ picture, as our name evokes, we are implementing local solutions to pressing challenges.
 We join tens of millions of people who recognize the wisdom of thinking at a multi-generation scale.
 We honor previous generations’ accomplishments across many cultures and understand we all stand at a cross roads now, today.
 Our choices DO matter.
 With a social and environmental responsibility mission, we foster programs that solve challenges today AND that will have positive impacts on future generations.
 It is all connected.

 We’ve been focused on the ‘good work’ for over eleven years.
 One Island is a program of Heritage Ranch, Inc., a 501c3 non-profit founded in 2004 in California as a rural education and economic development organization and that launched with a Hawaii-California collaborative education program.
 One Island was established in 2008 as a community service program and flagship sustainability educational demonstration facility in South Kona on the Island of Hawaii and is now working in three states.
+The Hawaii farm closed in 2022 but services in Hawaii, Washington and California continue.

 As the work has progressed, the organization’s mission zeroed-in with a focus on social change initiatives that encourage adoption of sustainable living values, behaviors, practices and tools that foster a wiser use of natural and human resources.
 As a small non-governmental organization, we’ve built a practice of community engagement, generous redistribution of grant funding and resources, and highly value stakeholder support to help our small group of devoted individuals to accomplish big things in the communities we serve.